SolfataraEmit/tari-dot-com/_lessons/10_wallet_integrations.md

 libminotari_wallet_library = { path = "../libminotari_wallet_library" }
 ```

-For an example of a wallet using the wallet library, you can review the [Minotari Console wallet code here](https://github.com/tari-project/tari/blob/development/applications/minotari_console_wallet/), which is designed to work with XTM.
+For an example of a wallet using just the wallet library, you can review the [Minotari Console wallet code here](https://github.com/tari-project/tari/blob/development/applications/minotari_console_wallet/), which is designed to work with XTM.

 ### wallet_fii